pkanyu/Jiji-but-Decentarilized/README.md

 ```

 Local frontend: http://localhost:3000/

-## Workshop Goals

-You can focus on the backend development with Motoko:

-`src/backend/AuctionServer.mo`

 Functionality to add:
 * Storing and retrieving the auction data in the actor.
 Prefer `stable` variable(s).